norton287/Gigabyte-Z370-HD3P/README.md

 For my BIOS settings see the [BIOS](BIOS.md) settings information.
 GA released the F12 bios last month, and like F11b it does not boot with an M.2 NVME drive.
 The macOS NVME driver fails to load on boot.

+I am now running OpenCore 0.6.0 and have uploaded my EFI folder here with all my files.
+If you want to use it then edit the config.plist and under Platform enter your machines serial number and motherboard serial as well.
+It works well and allowed me to install Big Sur Beta 3 with hardly any problems.

 ## macOS Beta

 I am running macOS Big Sur Beta 3 Release now on my Beta drive installed in my system.